vlahoti/lahoti_portfolio/README.md

 I have always been intrigued in demonstrating trends and patterns utilizing large sets of data.
 However, doing this in an aesthetic, efficient manner has been difficult for me.
 To elaborate, I tend to either add to much to my visualizations or too little.
 I want to be able to support my ideas and thoughts with meaningful, concise graphic visuals to paint a useful picture for my audience!
 Furthermore, I plan to go into the field of consulting, in which describing data through charts, graphs, and other graphics plays a key role in helping clients solve problems.
 This class will provide me a toolbox to leverage when creating these presentation visualizations.
 Lastly, although I have never worked with Tableu in the past, I know how useful of a software it is!
 Therefore, I am very much looking forward to delving into that tool and becoming better at Telling Stories with Data!

 # Portfolio
-My data visualizations will be added in this section!

 [Critique By Design Assignment](/critiquebydesignassignment.md)